InyextcionES/OpenCore-Post-Install/universal/sleep.md

 This will do 4 things for us:

-1. Disables autopoweroff: This is a form of hibernation
+1. Desactiva autopoweroff: Esto es una forma de hibernación
-2. Disables powernap: Used to periodically wake the machine for network, and updates(but not the display)
+2. Desactiva powernap: Used to periodically wake the machine for network, and updates(but not the display)
-3. Disables standby: Used as a time period between sleep and going into hibernation
+3. Desactiva standby: Used as a time period between sleep and going into hibernation
-4. Disables wake from iPhone/Watch: Specifically when your iPhone or Apple Watch come near, the machine will wake
+4. Desactiva wake from iPhone/Watch: Specifically when your iPhone or Apple Watch come near, the machine will wake

-**In your config.plist**:
+**Dentro tu config.plist**:

 While minimal changes are needed, here are the ones we care about: